red-green-coding/red-green-coding.github.io/_drafts/testing_objectmapper_constructor.md

 When test and production code is too tightly coupled, adding functionality, even in small ways, causes many tests to break, often in unrelated locations.

 Another area is refactorings.
-We usually want to improve our code base by doing structural changes that don't change external behavior.
+We want to be able improve our code base by doing structural changes that don't change observable behavior.
 With too tightly coupled test and production code, these refactorings tend to break many tests, though the code still behaves correctly.

-Fixing these test failures is an arduous and risky task, as you need to introduce even more changes to the code.
+Fixing these test failures can become arduous and is a risky task, as you need to introduce even more changes to the code.
 Adding new functionality over time becomes more and more cumbersome.
 Refactorings are often avoided as they cause rippling changes through the test code.

-If not treated, this process will gradually reduce the quality of the tests, slowing future development even more.
+If not treated, this process will gradually reduce the quality of the codebase, slowing down future development even more.

 # Maintaining the codebase